reyadrahman/node/README.md

 `NODE_ENV`, `CDN` and `PORT` are **optional**.

 `NODE_ENV` can be `production` (default) or `development`.

+`OWN_BASE_URL` is the full address of your server (e.g. https://deepiks.io) and is used to, for example, set up webhooks automatically.

 ### .test.env file or environment variables in console
 This is mostly the same as `.env` but only used for running the tests (see below).
 So pick different names for the database tables and s3 buckets as they will be modified. `.test.env` needs the following variables in addition to those of `.env`: